Inspector Training Resources

 Inspector Training Slides - Part 1, Part 2, Part 3 .The inspector training slides cover some important aspects of conducting field inspection for seed certification, although the slides deal mainly with wheat, they are also largely pertinent for any small grain inspection i.e. rye fields, triticale fields, oat fields.

-Each crop has standards that are specific to each though overall very similar to each other.
-Standards for each crop, i.e. wheat, oat, soybean, sorghum are located in the Standards .
+Certification Standards - Each crop has standards that are specific to each though overall very similar to each other.
+Standards for each crop, i.e. wheat, oat, soybean, sorghum are located in the .
 It is important to review and understand the standards for each crop you inspect.

 Variety Descriptors - An important aspect of field inspection is verifying to the best of our ability that the variety planted in the field is indeed what it is supposed to be.
 Some characters are obvious such as chaff color (is it the color it is supposed to be) and others take some discerning, such as shoulder shape and beak length.